In operation

 The Venezia Station is located beneath the square of the same name in a strategic position as it is situated at the junction connecting the Baroque center of Rome and the archaeological area of Via dei Fori Imperiali.
 One of the two exits is planned to be in front of Palazzo Venezia, near Via del Plebiscito.
 The second exit is expected to be at Piazza Madonna di Loreto.

-The Chiesa Nuova Station is located beneath the square of the same name, near the Church of Santa Maria in Vallicella and the adjacent Oratorio dei Filippini, a complex of exceptional historical and artistic importance.
+Chiesa Nuova Station is located under the square of the same name, near the Church of Santa Maria in Vallicella and the adjacent Oratory of the Filippini, a complex of exceptional historical and artistic importance.
+Chiesa Nuova Station is conceived as a museum station that will integrate mobility flows with the valorization of archaeological finds.
+A vertical museum will accompany passengers through all the underground levels, restoring to the city both an infrastructural and cultural space.

 Ottaviano